"Old Bricks - history at your feet"

 T & J Smart

-Martyn Fretwell writes :- T & J Smart are first recorded in Kelly's 1900 edition at Ludlow Hill Brick Works, with offices at 21 Radcliffe Road, West Bridgford, Nottm.
+T & J Smart are first recorded in Kelly's 1900 edition at Ludlow Hill Brick Works, with offices at 21 Radcliffe Road, West Bridgford, Nottm.
 In the 1904 edition the works are listed as Melton Road & then in the 1916 to 1925 editions the entry is Trent Bridge (Offices) & Ludlow Hill, Melton Road, West Bridgford.
 From the 1928 edition the Ludlow Hill works address only continues until the last available directory in 1941.
+Photos and info by Martyn Fretwell.

 O Smedley, Duffield